andrewhalle/build-your-own/markdowns/gpg.md

 _(note: it is not lost on me that major parts of my program are formed by the crates nom and num. perhaps I should have called my crate n.m)_

-We'll use this parser in the parser for signature packets which we alluded to in the previous section, `parse_signature_packet`.
+We'll use this parser in `parse_signature_packet` which we alluded to in the previous section.
 First, we define the `SignaturePacket` struct

 ```rust
 #[derive(Debug)]